Rower - Lightweight Men's Squad

 Lightweight rower Chris Bartley competed at his second Olympic Games in 2016, having won a silver medal at his first one.

-Chris Bartley was part of the lightweight men’s four that missed out on gold by less than a second during a dramatic final at London 2012 and raced in the same boat in Rio four years later.
+Chris Bartley was part of the lightweight men’s four that missed out on gold by less than a second during a dramatic final at London 2012 and finished seventh in the same boat in Rio four years later.

 Rio 2016 Olympiad: 2013-2016